gagsss89/gaga-focus-bear-intern/user-manual-dragana.md

 ## Feedback & Growth

 - I like feedback to be honest and direct but at the same time gentle.
-- When i make a mistake, the best way to let me know is directly.
+- When I make a mistake, the best way to let me know is directly.
 I would also appreciate helping me figure out the best way to correct the mistakes.
 - I appreciate it when teammates

   - Are willing to help when needed.